Close

 Advanced tightening strategy #2: Torque Seating Monitoring

-For this tightening strategy, the MTF6000 controls the final torque and monitors the clamping torque.
-The final torque is set, and when the seating point is detected, clamping torque is monitored to ensure that it stays within pre-defined limits.
-If the clamping torque is outside limits, tightening is aborted, and all tightenings with insufficient clamping torque are detected.
+For this tightening strategy, the MTF6000 controls the final torque and monitors the clamping torque performed by the automatic screwdriver.
+The final torque is set, and when the seating point is detected, the clamping torque is monitored to ensure that your in lb screwdriver stays within the pre-defined limits.
+If the clamping torque is outside limits, the tightening is aborted, and all tightenings with insufficient clamping torque are detected.

 At completion, clamping torque is used to validate that the tightening was successful, safeguarding your facility from scrap and rework costs.
 Throughout both advanced tightening strategy processes, angle and torque are measured, error-proofing every step of the way.